 With an ever-increasing and evolving selection of electric and hybrid vehicles to choose from, our team of specialists is here to help you with your choice if you're considering going electric in your next car!

-These vehicles are fully electric with rechargeable batteries with no petrol engine.
-Electricity is stored within the battery pack of the vehicle and used to run the electric motor to drive, and all electronics onboard such as headlights, radio, and satellite navigation.
+Electricity is stored within the battery pack of the vehicle and used to run the electric motor to drive and all electronics onboard, such as headlights, radio, and satellite navigation.
+With new models continually providing better mileage, BEVs/EVs are great as your get-around-town car.

-Plug-in hybrid vehicles offer a combined power source using a petrol engine and a rechargeable battery.
-The vehicle can recharge the onboard battery through both regenerative braking when the vehicle is in motion and 'plugging-in'.
+The most common EV you’ll see on the road, plug-in hybrid vehicles offer a combined power source using a petrol engine and a rechargeable battery.

-A range of PHEV models are available at Donnelly Group showrooms including the Citroen C5 Aircross Hybrid, the Range Rover Evoque PHEV, and the Peugeot 3008 Hybrid
+PHEV models available at Donnelly Group showrooms include the Citroen C5 Aircross Hybrid, the Range Rover Evoque PHEV, and the Peugeot 3008 Hybrid

 Mild and self-charging hybrid electric vehicles benefit from both petrol and electric power sources without any plug-in features.